 Substantially all of our revenue is generated by sales through our channel partners, including distributors and resellers.
 We provide our sales channel partners with specific training and programs to assist them in selling our products, but there can be no assurance that these steps will be effective.
 In addition, our channel partners may be unsuccessful in marketing, selling, and supporting our products and services.
 If we are unable to develop and maintain effective sales incentive programs for our third-party channel partners, we may not be able to incentivize these partners to sell our products to end-customers and, in particular, to large enterprises.
 These partners may also market, sell, and support products and services that are competitive with ours and may devote more resources to the marketing, sales, and support of such competitive products.
 These partners may have incentives to promote our competitors' products to the detriment of our own or may cease selling our products altogether.
 Our agreements with our channel partners may generally be terminated for any reason by either party with advance notice prior to each annual renewal date.
 We cannot assure you that we will retain these channel partners or that we will be able to secure additional or replacement channel partners.
 The loss of one or more of our significant channel partners or a decline in the number or size of orders from them could harm our operating results.
 In addition, any new sales channel partner requires extensive training and may take several months or more to achieve productivity.
 Our channel partner sales structure could subject us to lawsuits, potential liability, and reputational harm if, for example, any of our channel partners misrepresent the functionality of our products or services to end-customers or violate laws or our corporate policies.
-If we fail to effectively manage our existing sales channels, or if our channel partners are unsuccessful in fulfilling the orders for our products, or if we are unable to enter into arrangements with, and retain a sufficient number of, high quality channel partners in each of the regions in which we sell products and keep them motivated to sell our products, our ability to sell our products and operating results will be harmed.
-The termination of our relationship with any significant channel partner may also adversely impact our sales and operating results.
+If we fail to effectively manage our existing sales channels, or if our channel partners are unsuccessful in fulfilling the orders for our products, or if we are unable to enter into a competition from larger competitors, such as Cisco, Check Point, and Juniper, that traditionally target larger enterprises, service providers, and government entities and that may have pre-existing relationships or purchase commitments from those end-customers;